The Cost of Not Caring

 SPECIAL PRE PUBLICATION OFFER

 If you are a woman in the age range 45 to 70 you probably could have written many of the chapters in this book.
 If you are a man aged 45-70?
-Not as likely, but a third of you might resonate.
+Not as likely, but a third of you will resonate because you are your family’s Chief Care Officer.
+You are likely to be working part- or full-time, until the physical and emotional strain is too much to bear.
+You are truly “The Caring Generation” and simultaneously “The Club Sandwich Generation” because longevity means four, not just three, generations in the family caregiving ecosystem.

 You are ground zero of “the care crisis” and millions of working people like you are trying to do their best to support their ageing parents and other loved ones while holding down one or more paid jobs, raising a family, supporting an ageing spouse, often managing a child with disability, and in many cases also pitching in time, energy and money to help with grandchildren.

-And most do not want to admit that it might be affecting their work, either through absences or presenteeism resulting from being preoccupied by their care responsibilities for fear of affecting their jobs and incomes.
+Most do not want to admit that it might be affecting their work, either through absences or presenteeism resulting from being preoccupied by their care responsibilities for fear of affecting their jobs and incomes.